-Pasons were the following: Park is a The design of the signage projects and so any followed a highly participatory its value.
-The park is used throughout the day by many different types of people and for various purposes.
-Understanding their needs and 1.
-The park is a significant historical critical to cpublic space and so any intervention The information table mindful of its value. fragmented or missing.
+Park is a The design of the signage projects and so any followed a highly participatory its value.
+The park is used throughout the process.
+The key reasons were:

+for various purposes.
+Understanding their needs and 1clThe park is a significant historical critical to apublic space, and so any intervention The information could be mindful of its value. fragmented or missing.
 Therefore it had to be gathered and mapped from many different sources wit2.
 The park is used throughout domain expthe day by many different types of people and for various purposes.
 Understanding their needs and their inclusion in the project was critical to creating useful and usable signage.